 - It’s paid by an insurance company under a Voluntary Plan for Disability Insurance (VPDI) and is reported on a W-2 from the insurance company

 PFL isn’t included in your employer's regular W-2.
-Instead, it’s reported on a separate W-2 from the insurer.
+Instead, it’s reported on a separate 1099-G from the insurer.

 Amounts labeled as “PFL” on the W-2 from your employer are taxable both on the federal level and state levels if you are in a state that is not tax-exempt.

 Unemployment compensation and paid family leave from the EDD (Form 1099-G) are entered in the same place: